The Refrigeration Cycle Explained

 This is a great animation from Danfoss to show how the pump down cycle works

 The refrigeration cycle is a science that involves many factors and variables.
-Knowing the cycle well, will ensure success during service, install and maintenance.
+Knowing the refrigeration cycle well will ensure air conditioner success during service, install and maintenance.

 Save 8% on purchases at TruTech Tools with code knowitall (excluding Fluke and Flir products)